 How to Dress for an Interview

 Appearance is an important aspect of how you present yourself during an interview.
-The goal is to express your personal style in a professional setting and feel confident in what you are wearing.
+The goal is to express your personal style in a professional way and feel confident in what you are wearing.

 Interview attire can vary depending on the company or organization, but in general, business professional attire is the best choice.
 If you have any doubt, ask the person who scheduled the interview how you should dress for it.